-However, our affirmation of sequences of expression must be confined to its proper generality.
-The one point that we wish to make is that specialized modes of expression have to be evolved.
-Thus, at the present time a marrative that opens with the words, "Once upon a time...." may be expected to be a fairy story, to offer a certain reasonable criticism on the part of scientific intelligence and of philosophic reflection.
-In similar fashion, there exist other correlations between fields of meaning and modes of expression, but such correlations are not to be conceived as components of static systems, such as are illustrated by physical and chemical theories, but as components of dynamic systems, such as are illustrated by the genetic theories of biology, psychology, and cognitional analysis.

-It follows that the problem of working out types of expression (generalitteraria) is to be met, not by assigning some static classification that claims validity for all time, but by determining the operators that relate the classifications relevant to one level of development to the classifications relevant to the next.
+criticism on the part of scientific intelligence and of philosophic reflection.
+In similar fashion, there exact other correlations between fields of meaning and modes of expression, but such correlations are not to be conceived as components of static systems, such as are illustrated by physical and chemical theories, but as components of dynamic systems, such as are illustrated by the genetic theories of biology, psychology, and cognitional them analysis.
+It follows that the problem of working out types of expression (genera litteraria) is to be met, not by assigning some static classification that claims validity for all time, but by determining the operators that relate the classifications relevant to one level of development to the classifications relevant to the next.
 Moreover, the most significant element in the theory of types of expression will be the operators.
-For the great difficulties of interpretation arise when the new wine of literary, scientific, and philosophic leaders cannot but be poured into the old bottles of established modes of expression. such cases the type of expression, so far from providing a sure index to the level of meaning, originally was an impediment which the writer's thought could not shake off and now easily can become a misleading sign-post for the unwary interpreter.

-3.4 Limitations of the Treatise
+Por the what diff white of interpretation be the operators.
+For the great difficutities of interpretation arise when the new wine of literary, scientific, and philosophic leaders cannot but be poured into the old bottles of established modes of expression.
+In such cases the type of expression, so far from providing a sure index to the level of meaning, originally was an impediment which the writer's thought could not shake off and now easily can become a misleading sign-post for the unwary interpreter.
+O 3.4 .64 Limitations of the Treatise.